orm81zp/project-BabyYodaBot/README.md

 add-contact               - used to add a new contact: add-contact <name> [phone] [birthday] [email] all-contacts              - used to display all contacts: all-contacts search-contact            - used to search contacts (case-insensitive): search-contact <search>
+show-contact              - used to display a contact: show-contact <name>
+remove-contact            - used to remove a contact: remove-contact <name>
+add-birthday              - used to add a birthday: add-birthday <name> <birthday>
+show-birthday             - used to display a birthday: show-birthday <name>
+remove-birthday           - used to remove a birthday: remove-birthday <name>
+add-phone                 - used to add a phone: add-phone <name> <phone>
+add-address               - used to add an address: add-address <name> <address>
+show-address              - used to display an address: show-address <name>
+add-email                 - used to add an email: add-email <name> <email>
+show-email                - used to display an email: show-email <name>
+remove-address            - used to remove an address: remove-address <name>
+remove-email              - used to remove an email: remove-email <name>
+show-phones                - used to display a phone: show-phone <name>
+change-phone              - used to change a phone: change-phone <name> <old phone> <new phone>
+remove-phone              - used to remove a phone: remove-phone <name> <phone>
+birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]

 save                      - used to save data: save help                      - used to display information about all commands: help